tim-taylor/evobee/doc/markdown/evobee-odd.md

 ## Purpose

-EvoBee is designed to study interactions between pollinators and the dynamics  of two plant species competing for a single species of inconstant insect pollinator.
-The pollen-clogging  scenarios modelled are specified in Table 1.
+EvoBee is a spatially-explicit agent-based model designed to simulate interactions between pollinators and plant species under a variety of scenarios.

 ## Entities, state variables, and scales